 Tip 1 – Keep your ears, feet and hands warm

 Cold ears, feet and hands are one of the quickest ways to ruin a nice winter ride.
 A simple headband will keep your ears toasty and fit under your helmet comfortably.
 These can be bought for as little as £13 from stores like Evans.
-An alternative is a “Buff” or tubular garment.
-You can use it to keep neck warm, or wear as bandana or ear warmers or wristband or…the list goes on.

 A good pair of thick socks will keep your feet warmer.
 However, if you wear cycling shoes you will notice the effect of a pair of overshoes immediately.
 I have just worn through my Pro Tarmac H2O overshoes.
 They lasted over two years and did a good job for the price.
 As a result, I’ve just ordered some more for under £30.